JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 is_different(i) = ttest(s2,0,'alpha',alpha);
 ```

 Note, this isn't doing anything with correlation yet.
 We're not subtracting the two groups, we're simply seeing if we use a $d_z = 1$ in our simulations if we see the same boost in power that we are getting in G\*Power.
 As a reminder, "*is_different*" is tracking whether random samplings of our distributions result in a positive statistical test (rejection of the null hypothesis) when we know there should be a positive statistical test because we've specified the true distributions.
-How often this happens, which ideally would be all the time, is our statistical power.
+How often this happens - which ideally would be all the time - is our statistical power.

 The figure below shows our increase in power from using an effect size that is based on the original distributions ($d=1$) versus one that is based on the distribution resulting from the differences ($d_z = 1$).

 <figure>
 <img src="fig5.svg" width="600px">
 <figcaption>Power analysis with two different effect sizes, both of which are equal to 1. $d_z$ describes a distribution relative to a constant and $d$ describes the relationship between two separate distributions.
+Note that for equal effect sizes the power is different for a given group size (discussed below).
 </figcaption>
 </figure>